yigitbey/soyouhaveanidea/README.md

 ---

-## Or if you don't want to run as a binary
+## Or if you don't want to execute a binary
-Install python3
+- Install python3
+- Git clone

-Start with `./run` on linux, double click `run` on mac os.
+- Start with `./run` on linux, double click `run` on mac os.

 (iterm does not support resizing with xterm Control Sequences by default.
 If you manually start `./run` from iterm, then you need to  resize your terminal.